 Italy travel is beautiful and delicious.
 Tips for touring and what to do in Italy.

-After a few days in Italy, I’m still feeding my soul and feeling the culture, or at least the effects of gelato, wine, cheese, pasta, prosecco, and all the other delicioso experiences.
+After a few days in Italy, I’m still feeling the culture, or at least the effects of gelato, wine, cheese, pasta, prosecco, and all the other delicioso experiences.
 But it’s not all about food.
 Really.

 Travel tip #1 is an earlier post